 Combine all the dry ingredients in a large mixing bowl.
 Set aside.

 Place a medium-sized saucepan over low to medium heat.
 Add the molasses and sugar, whisking constantly until sugar has melted.
 Whisk in butter one tablespoon at a time.
 Remove from heat to cool for a few minutes.

-Pour the batter into the springform pan and evenly spread.
-Bake until the center is set and a toothpick comes out clean, about 40 minutes.
+Pour the batter into your cake pan and evenly spread.
+The cake is done when your cake tester (i.e. a toothpick) comes out clean.
+Usually 35 to 40 minutes.

 - This cake comes together quickly, pre-measure all your ingredients before starting.

 - Don't skip resting the batter.
-Gluten-free cakes benefit from rehydrating the flours before cooking.
+Gluten-free cakes benefit from rehydrating the flour before cooking.